oatlog/oatlog/doc/report/main.typ

 For each relation, there are some number of indexes.
 We consider two types of indexes FD (functional dependency) and non-FD indexes.
 Initially, we tried using sorted lists and b-trees, but ended up performing badly due to the access patterns having low locality.
-Instead we are using hashmaps.
+Instead, we are using hash maps.

 === FD indexes